unterberg-dev/react-classmate/README.md

 # react-dynamic-classnames

 Separate styles and classes from your React components, seamlessly integrating with utility-first CSS libraries like UnoCSS and Tailwind.
-Just like [styled-components](https://github.com/styled-components), just without the need for it.
+Just like [styled-components](https://github.com/styled-components), but without the need for it.

 ## The problem